-4.2 Part 145.A.45 Airworthiness data
+4.2 JAR 145.45 Airworthiness data

-(See AMC 145.A.45)
+(See AMC & IEM 145.45)

-- a) The Part-145 approved maintenance organisation must be in receipt of all necessary airworthiness data from the CAA, the aircraft/aircraft component design organisation and any other approved design organisation, as appropriate to support the work performed. - NOTE: AMC 145.A.30(e) Personnel Requirements.
-Paragraph 3 states 'To assist in the assessment of competence, job descriptions are recommended for each job role in the organisation.
-Basically, the assessment should establish that ...... d.
-Supervisors are able to ensure that all required maintenance tasks are carried out and where not completed or where it is evident that a particular maintenance task cannot be carried out to the maintenance data then such problems will be reported to the 145.A.30(c) person for appropriate action.
-In addition, for those supervisors who also carry out maintenance tasks, that they understand such tasks should not be undertaken when incompatible with their management responsibilities.'
+- a) The JAR-145 approved maintenance organisation must be in receipt of all necessary JAR airworthiness data from the CAA, the aircraft/aircraft component design organization and any other approved design organisation, as appropriate to support the work performed. - NOTE: AMC 145.30(c) Personnel Requirements.
+Paragraph 2 states 'To assist in the assessment of competence, job descriptions are recommended for each job role in the organisation.
+Basically, the assessment should establish that -. d.
+Supervisors are able to ensure that all required maintenance tasks are carried out and where not done or where it is evident that a particular maintenance task cannot be carried out to the approved data then such problems will be reported to and agreed by the quality organisation.'

-4.3 Part 145.A.50 Certification of maintenance
+4.3 JAR 145.50 Certification of maintenance

-(See AMC 145.A.50)
+(See AMC 145.50)

-a) A certificate of release to service must be issued by appropriately authorised staff on behalf of the Part-145 approved maintenance organisation when satisfied that all required maintenance has been properly carried out by the Part-145 approved maintenance organisation in accordance with the procedures specified in the Part 145.A.70 maintenance organisation exposition
+a) A certificate of release to service must be issued by appropriately authorised staff on behalf of the JAR-145 approved maintenance organisation when satisfied that all required maintenance has been properly carried out by the JAR-145 approved

-4.4 Part 145.A.65 Safety and quality policy, Maintenance procedures and quality system (See AMC 145.A.65)
+4.4 JAR 145.65 Maintenance procedures and quality system (See AMC & IEM 145.65)

-- a) The Part-145 approved maintenance organisation must establish procedures acceptable to the CAA to ensure good maintenance practices and compliance with all relevant requirements in this Part-145 such that aircraft and aircraft components may be released to service in accordance with Part 145.A.50.
-Part 145.A.65 Paragraph (b)2 states 'The maintenance procedures established or to be established by the organisation under this paragraph shall cover all aspects of carrying out the maintenance activity, including the provision and control of specialised services and lay down the standards to which the organisation intends to work.' - 5 The CAA consider that: - a) the responsibilities defined in both CAA Airworthiness Notice No. 3 and Part-145 are fundamentally equivalent and require work to be carried out to specified maintenance instructions using recommended tooling and, when working in approved maintenance organisations, in accordance with established procedures. - b) it is important to adhere to publications which provide instructions for continued airworthiness together with company procedures which lay down the standards for work carried out by Licensed Aircraft Maintenance Engineers, Authorised Certifying Staff and Approved Maintenance Organisations.
+- a) The JAR-145 approved maintenance organisation must establish procedures acceptable to the CAA to ensure good maintenance practices and compliance with all relevant requirements in this JAR-145 such that aircraft and aircraft components may be released to service in accordance with JAR 145.50.
+IEM 145.65(a) 1 states 'The maintenance procedures should cover all aspects of carrying out the maintenance activity and in reality lay down the standards to which the JAR maintenance organization intends to work.
+The aircraft/aircraft component design organisation standards and aircraft operator standards must be taken into account.' - 5 The CAA consider that: - a) the responsibilities defined in both CAA Airworthiness Notice No. 3 and JAR-145 are fundamentally equivalent and require work to be carried out to specified maintenance instructions using recommended tooling and, when working in approved maintenance organisations, in accordance with established procedures. - b) it is important to adhere to publications which provide instructions for continued airworthiness together with company procedures which lay down the standards for work carried out by Licensed Aircraft Maintenance Engineers, Authorised Certifying Staff and Approved Maintenance Organisations.
 The privileges of Licensed Aircraft Maintenance Engineers and Authorised Certifying Staff do not include authority to deviate from such instructions or procedures.